YashDevops/Login-Utility/README.md

 # Login Utility (client-agent)

 #### Problem Statement
-Design a client server utility to fetch the number of ssh done from a particular node (where alpha-server is installed) to the server {where alpha-client is running} and get the details done by the respective node to that server
+* Design a {Client-Agent} utility such that the agent can be installed on any instance and client has the ability to fetch login details from all the instances such.
+* Create adeployment Stack for the above utility too
 ***

 #### Approach

 After going through the problem statement the first thing that came up on my mind was prometheus.
 Prometheus is a pull based metric fetcher.
 So I started designing same system design in my mind.

+* Created a flask api which call and external command `[last]` and generate a json with adding instance metadata with it.
+* Created a python script that will call tha flask API and parse the json and manage state in local in flat file.
+And the provide the data by the state file.

+### Language used :
+- python3

-### Tool Used
+### Tool Used For Deployment

 * Terraform
 * Ansible